Sulaiman281/Reusable-Unity-Scripts-Packages/README.md

 ## 📝 Usage

-- See the included `DesignPatternGuide.md` inside the package for detailed documentation, code examples, and use cases for each pattern.
+- See the included `DesignPatternGuide.md` and API Integration documentation inside each package for detailed documentation, code examples, and use cases.
-- All patterns are written for Unity and can be used in both runtime and editor scripts.
+- All packages are written for Unity and can be used in both runtime and editor scripts.

 ---